- Monday, 5 November, 2018 - Tuesday, 6 November, 2018

 There will be an opportunity to have hands on with different types of equipment.

-Completing the Assistive technology for School, Tertiary studies and Adult Life course will contribute 13 hours of NESA Registered PD addressing 1.1.2, 1.2.2, and 2.6.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing the Living and Learning with Assistive Technology course will contribute 13 hours of NESA Registered PD addressing 1.1.2, 1.2.2, and 2.6.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Michael currently works for the NSW Department of Education in the Central West of NSW, Australia.
 He has held positions including; Complex Support Advisor - Sensory Programs, Assistant Principal- Hearing, Learning and Wellbeing Advisor and Disability Programs Consultant.
 Michael is a bilateral cochlear-implantee after receiving his second implant in December 2009.
 Michael is a great fan of making the most of a wide range of technology in supporting children with a hearing impairment.
 A self-proclaimed ‘geek’, he enjoys sharing his knowledge of technology with others and has presented at numerous conferences and workshops around Australia and abroad including: